Esam Omeish: Controversy regarding resignation from Virginia commission

-Omeish was filmed at an August 12, 2006, rally in Washington near the White House, denouncing Israel's 2006 Lebanon|invasion of Lebanon that year and the "Israeli war machine."
+Omeish was filmed at an August 12, 2006, rally in Washington near the White House, denouncing Israel's invasion of Lebanon that year and the "Israeli war machine."
 He accused Israel of genocide and massacres against Palestinians, and said the "Israeli agenda" controlled Congress.

 In accepting the doctor's resignation, Kaine said, "Omeish is a respected physician and community leader, yet I have been made aware of certain statements he has made which concern me."
 He added that background checks of commission nominees would be more thorough in the future.

 Omeish told a news conference that jihad traditionally was not about violence, but about the inner struggles leading to spiritual triumph.
 Omeish said his remarks were "taken out of context."
 He said Kaine was reacting to "speech excerpts taken out of context by proponents of a relentless campaign of ...
 Islamophobia."
 He accused his critics of perpetrating a "smear campaign" against him.
 The political commentator Cal Thomas disputed Omeish's assertion that his remarks were "taken out of context," saying that the meaning of the controversial phrase was clear.

 After Omeish resigned, Delegate.
 C. Todd Gilbert's office released a statement entitled, "Kaine Appointee on Board of Directors of Radical 9-11 Mosque", referring to the Dar Al Hijrah mosque.